 Academic Warning A student is placed on academic warning when the student's cumulative grade point average is less than 2.00.
 The student may be removed from this status when the cumulative grade point average of 2.00 or better is achieved.
 Students who are on academic warning are encouraged to take no more than 13 hours per semester and to take no more than 6 hours during the summer term.

-Academic Probation
+They must adhere to the following suggestions to improve their grade point average:

-A student whose cumulative grade point average falls below the minimum required for retention is placed on probation for the following semester.
+Academic Probation A student whose cumulative grade point average falls below the minimum required for retention is placed on probation for the following semester.

-Academic Suspension

-A student on probation who does not earn the academic average required for retention for a period of two semesters is placed on suspension for one academic year.
+Academic Suspension A student on probation who does not earn the academic average required for retention for a period of two semesters is placed on suspension for one academic year.
 An appeal for waiver of suspension because of unusual circumstances should be made through the student's academic departmental advisor, and college dean.
 The final decision is made by Academic Affairs.